Lauren went from exchange student to PhD in Australia’s sunshine state: ‘I love the outdoor lifestyle here’

 Lauren just got back from her 3-month visit to the Netherlands.
 She visited friends and family, and got some much-needed rest after a busy period finishing her PhD at the University of Queensland (UQ) in Brisbane.
 She enjoyed being back, of course.
 “Especially when I think of the Covid-period.
 It was basically impossible to come back during that time, I didn’t see my family for 3 years.”

 But at the same time, Lauren couldn’t wait to get back to the place which has become her new home.
-What started as a graduation internship in Brisbane for her bachelor’s degree in Chemistry, eventually lead to a full PhD.
+What started as a graduation internship in Brisbane for her bachelor’s degree in Chemistry at HAN, eventually lead to a full PhD.
 “In Australia you can follow-up your bachelor’s degree with an Honours research project for a year, with which you can then directly start a PhD if your grades are high enough.
 This is a unique opportunity for Dutch students.”

 Green chemistry